domino659/Linux-CI-CD/ansible/README.md

 ansible-playbook -i inv/udd/hosts

 Script with necessary collection to install by package galaxy

-Todo

-sudo apt update & sudo apt upgrade